martenframework/marten/docs/docs/the-marten-project/contributing.md

 ### About bug reports

-If you've found a bug related to the Marten web framework **that is not a security issue**, then you should (i) search the [existing issues](https://github.com/martenframework/marten/issues) to verify that it hasn't been reportd yet and (ii) [create a new issue](https://github.com/martenframework/marten/issues/new) if that's not the case.
-Don't forget to include as many details as possible in your tickets: an explanatory description of the issue at hand and how to reproduce it, snippets and / or tracebacks if this is appropriate, etc.
+If you've found a bug related to the Marten web framework **that is not a security issue**, then you should (i) search the [existing issues](https://github.com/martenframework/marten/issues) to verify that it hasn't been reported yet and (ii) [create a new issue](https://github.com/martenframework/marten/issues/new) if that's not the case.
+Don't forget to include as many details as possible in your tickets: an explanatory description of the issue at hand and how to reproduce it, snippets and/or tracebacks if this is appropriate, etc.

 ### About security issues

 If you've found a security issue please **do not open a GitHub issue**.
-Instead, send an email at `security@martenframework.com`.
+Instead, send an email to `security@martenframework.com`.
 We'll then investigate together to resolve the problem so we can make an announcement about a solution along with the vulnerability.

 ## Contributing code